 Dr. Robert Masson M.D.

-Surgery, however, is never the end all.
+Surgery, however, is never the end-all.
 Properly performed, it can take you from a dead end, a road to nowhere, to a road to somewhere positive.
 But it’s just the beginning of the new road; it’s not the ultimate destination.
-There’s a new journey that begins post-surgery and that journey requires commitment to fitness, commitment to movement, commitment to nutrition and commitment to positive energy.
+There’s a new journey that begins post-surgery and that journey requires a commitment to fitness, commitment to the movement, commitment to nutrition, and commitment to positive energy.
 The more fully a patient understands and realizes the importance of these personal commitments, the more likely his or her surgery will be a success.

 Today’s surgical techniques are better and less invasive than ever before, leading to the opportunity for a much quicker, less painful, and more complete recovery.
 Patients cannot only regain the pain-free movement and mobility that they had years ago, they can be better than ever.
 But the ultimate result, the extent of recovery, is dependent upon the patient’s level of commitment before and after surgery.
 This is a message that some patients don’t want to hear because it involves personal responsibility, but I believe it’s the most empowering message of all because to a large extent, we are all in control of our health destiny.